n4osx/c172simulator/Garmin 530 GPS/Readme.md

     - For the buttons:  There are four pins on each one.
 You only need to use one side.
 One leg to ground, the other to a digital pin on the Arduino.
 Suggestion:  Wire all of the grounds in series, so you only have one leg to ground for all buttons.
     - For the volume pots:  Left pin to 5v, middle to analog pin on the Arduino, Right to ground.
     - For the encoders:  Five pins on each.
-1 to 5v, 1 to ground, and three go to digital pins (one for step up, one for down, and one for the push button.
+1 to 5v, 1 to ground, and three go to digital pins (one for the inner encoder, one for the outer encoder, and one for the push button.

 Arduino Notes: